 Contemplative Social History: Cotton and Culture

-January 20 to February 26 Tuesdays at 5 pm EST on Zoom
+January 20 to February 26 Tuesdays at 5 pm EST on

 Contemplative Social History: Cotton and Culture begins with cultivating greater openness to kindness to self and others.
 Each class begins with meditation.
 We will read selections from Sebene Selassie’s book You Belong: A Call for Connection and from Smile at Fear: Awakening the True Heart of Bravery by Chogyam Trungpa.
 Together we will explore cotton as a catalyst for the emergence of a global textile industry and its inter-generational impact.